 According to Van den Bergh an average solar Inex series lasts about 22 600 years and contains about 780 members.
 At the moment some 70 solar Inex series are active.

-At the begin and the end of an Inex series there are several long gaps during which no eclipses take place.
+At the begin and the end of an Inex series there can be gaps during which no eclipses take place.

 The Mayan Eclipse Cycle (often abbreviated as MEC or Mec).
 Van den Bergh (1951) calls this cycle the Maya.
 The name Fox was suggested by Charles H. Smiley (1973) as its length is equal to forty-six Tzolkins.